False Boneset

 Maintenance

-Drought tolerant, easy to grow.
+Drought tolerant, low maintenance.
+Grows on a wide variety of soils.
+Prefers moist soil, but must have good drainage to avoid root rot.
 Makes attractive border or wildscape.
-Native to dry open woods, thickets, clearings, rock slopes, limestone glades, and prairies.
-Propagation: seed.
+Native habitat: dry open woods, thickets, clearings, rock slopes, limestone glades, and prairies.

 Blooms May-November.
 Diffusely branched form with pubescent stems.
 Linear to lance shaped leaves may turn yellow and shrivel toward the end of the year.
 Only disc flowers are produced, arranged on panicles.
 Roots can grow to 17 feet deep.
 The fruit is a cypsela: dry, one-seeded, topped with pappus.
 Deer and rabbit resistant: the plant has a bitter taste.